How to gamble from Tamil Nadu

 For locals, betting on horse racing is the only legal form of betting one can do when physically present in the state, and it’s confirmed legal as per the Tamil Nadu Betting Tax Act, 1935.

-Rummy is in a league on its own when talking about card games in Tamil Nadu.
-The reason for this is because Rummy is considered somewhat legal.
+Up until recently, Rummy was in a league on its own when talking about card games in Tamil Nadu.
+The reason for this was that Rummy was considered legal when played in a physical form, and real money was not involved.

-Rummy was confirmed a game of skill in 1967 but was deemed illegal in 2012, stating that the game turns illegal due to the nature of real money stakes and that the game’s location is considered a gaming-house.
+On a national level, Rummy was confirmed a game of skill in 1967, but was deemed illegal in TN in 2012, stating that the game turns illegal due to the nature of real money stakes, and that the game’s location is considered a gaming house.

 To sum it up